- August 2, 2019

 Moving averages are a technical analysis tool that have been a staple of traders for decades.
+It’s not wonder that people search for the best moving average for day trading since so many traders use them.

 There are many types of moving averages that all use different formulas and the easiest one to understand is the simple moving average – the SMA.